 During the installation, you will be asked which kernel to install.
 When asked, select linux-image-amd64.
 You will also be asked which drivers to include, and you can choose generic ones.
 Once the installation is done, you can skip Configure the package manager and Select and install software packages.

-The next step is Install the GRUB boot loader, but before we can install it, we need to instruct the GRUB we are using the encrypted disk.
+The next step is to Install the GRUB boot loader, but before we can install it, we need to instruct the GRUB we are using the encrypted disk.
 To do so, you will once again select Execute the shell from the main menu (press Enter to continue once you do):

 Once in the shell, first, create the directory in which you will store the GRUB configuration snippet: